miyamok/reentrancy/README.md

 # Reentrancy

-The reentrancy is a cause of security problem which leads to a massive financial loss.
-As the name suggests, it exploits a function whose execution leads to another execution of itself.
+The reentrancy is a programming concept where a function call causes another function call to itself before the original function call ends.
+In the context of smart contracts, a function which allows reentrancy can be a cause of security problem.
+The reentrancy vulnerability of an Ethereum DAO has lead to a massive financial loss of $150M in 2016.

 We take a look at a running example of a vulnerable Solidity smart contract and an attacker contract which exploits it.
 We go through secure programming tips to get rid of the vulnerability.

 ## Vulnerable smart contract: Jar